URL-Decode

 Syntax Error

 This is one of the most common errors we encounter.
-An error occurs when we attempt to type code not understood by the JS engine.
+It occurs when we attempt to type code that is not understood by the JS engine.

 Example: